KaneRoot/libipc-old/README.md

 A browser that can download everything, via every existing protocol.
 No any specific code in the browser itself and no configuration.

-You want to play a game on your rasberry pi, but it is not powerful enough, run your application on your laptop but take the inputs from the rpi (or anywhere on the network) !
+You want to play a game on your raspberry pi, but it is not powerful enough, run your application on your laptop but take the inputs from the rpi (or anywhere on the network) !
 No specific code needed.

 # TODO